algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 ### 7.1 Response & Performance

-- The API[^7] have to respond in 1 second on a normal laptop.
+- The API[^7] has to respond in 1 second on a normal laptop.
 - The response must be in a JSON or XML format depending of the user's choice.
 - The given route need to be the fastest within a 10% margin of error.
 - The verification tool have to return a graph and check if the connectivity of each point is correct.